 After the Y Sap crater was filled in during the 1970s, the Englishman Richard Dunning purchased the crater to ensure its preservation to which aim the Friends of Lochnagar work today.

-See below for the references and to like or comment on this article.
+See below for the references to this article.

 The Lochnagar Mine: References